JsIqbal/Kubernetes-notes/k8s-commands.md

 - `kubectl delete deployment [depl_name]`: Delete a deployment.
 - `kubectl rollout restart deployment [depl_name]`: Get a deployment to restart all pods.
 Will use the latest version of an image if the pod spec has a tag of 'latest'.

+### Managing Services

+* Instructions for Deployment
+- `kubectl apply -f [depl name]` : Apply the configuration using the following command:
+- `kubectl get services` : Verify the service deployment:
+- `kubectl describe service [service name]` : Obtain detailed information about the service:
+- `kubectl logs service [service name]` : Check the logs for the service:

 ### After Updating K8S specs of deployment's image version to the latest

 - `kubectl rollout restart deployment [depl_name]`: Updating the Image Used By a Deployment - Best Engineering Method.